celery/celery/docs/userguide/tasks.rst

 .. attribute:: Task.send_error_emails

-    Send an e-mail whenever a task of this type fails.
+    Send an email whenever a task of this type fails.
     Defaults to the :setting:`CELERY_SEND_TASK_ERROR_EMAILS` setting.
     See :ref:`conf-error-mails` for more information.

 .. attribute:: Task.error_whitelist

-    If the sending of error e-mails is enabled for this task, then this is a white list of exceptions to actually send e-mails about.
+    If the sending of error emails is enabled for this task, then this is a white list of exceptions to actually send emails about.

 .. attribute:: Task.serializer